yodle/smidje/README.md

 With Leiningen

-[smidje "0.1.0-SNAPSHOT"]
+[smidje "0.1.108"]

-You can find more detail about Smidje syntax on our [wiki](https://github.com/munk/smidje/wiki/Tutorial).
+You can find more detail about smidje syntax on our [wiki](https://github.com/munk/smidje/wiki/Tutorial).

 ## Contributors